gfs/StreamRegex/README.md

 * The `Enumerate` benchmark uses the `EnumerateMatches` method of a Regex on a `Span<char>` of the Bytes of the Stream stopping after the first match is found.
 The cost of converting the Stream into a String before operation is included.
 * The `RegexExtension` benchmark uses the `IsMatch` extension method of a Regex on a `StreamReader` stopping after the first match is found.

 This benchmark iteration finds the only instance of `racecar` located 200MB into a 400MB Stream.
 Using the extension method is 12 times faster and allocates .2% of the memory.
-Memory usage is [configurable](#options).
+Memory usage is dependent on the [options](#options), and may vary with different buffer/overlap parameters or when `CaptureValues` is set to true.

 We find that the majority of the operation time is spent on reading full Stream to a string before operation, by comparison with the `JustReadTheStreamToString` benchmark.